vmware/differential-datalog/doc/tutorial/c_tutorial/c_tutorial.rst

 Now we are finally realdy to start writing some C code!
 We are going to start with something simple yet important.
 Our initial C program will connect to DDlog program, insert one additional record to :code:`Links` relation, and print the content of :code:`ConnectedNodes` relation.
-Let's create :code:`reachability_monitor.c` file next to our DDlog program's code.
+Let's create :code:`t1_reachability_monitor.c` file next to our DDlog program's code.
 The full source code is available in the provided :code:`t1_reachability_monitor.c` file.
 The further discussion will refer to specific lines in that code.